binnes/WiFiMeshRaspberryPi/part3/SENSORS.md

 ## Section 1 - Connect DHT Temperature Sensor and NeoPixel LED to Raspberry Pi

 You can attach the DHT temperature and humidity sensor to any Pi that is part of the mesh network or the bridge Pi.
 Similarly, you can attach the RGB LED to any pi that is part of the mesh network or the bridge Pi.
-You can attatch the DHT sensor and RGB LED to the same Pi or use different Pis.
+You can attach the DHT sensor and RGB LED to the same Pi or use different Pis.

 ### Step 1 - Connect the DHT sensor to your Raspberry Pi